 1.

-What do you feel is the message the director is trying to express in this movie?
-Support your answer with examples.
+What do you feel is the message the director is

 (If its on TV it MUST be true!)